Behind the Dividing of the Ways

 We can see that lamp niches are yet again set into the walls and we must presume for a purpose.
-It looks too as if a rendering has been added to the side walls: to straighten them or to hide something?
+It looks too as if a cement rendering has been added to the side walls: was this to hide something?

-✔️ This is the first time that pictures of North 120 have ever been published anywhere – you saw it first on oracleofthedead.com.
+This is the first time that pictures of North 120 have ever been published anywhere – you saw it first here on oracleofthedead.com.

 If we assume that the tunnels are full human height under the débris – everywhere else is – then what we would see is this.
 If there was a solid doorway, which is doubtful because the floor slopes down with possible steps, then it would be where the red door is shown.

 This opening would afford access back into the Great Antrum to return again to daylight.
 But the Romans blocked it up and disguised it on the Antrum side of the wall.